realworldocaml/book/en/objects.md

 ((typ ocamltop)(name objects/stack.topscript)(part 2))
 ```

+Note that unlike functions, methods can have zero parameters, since the method
+call is routed to a concrete object instance.
+That's why the `push` and `pop`
+methods do not have a `unit` argument, as the equivalent functional versions
+would.

 Objects can also be constructed by functions.
-If we want to specify
+If we want to specify the
-the initial value of the object, we can define a function that takes
+initial value of the object, we can define a function that takes the value and
-the value and returns an object.
+returns an object.

 ```frag
 ((typ ocamltop)(name objects/stack.topscript)(part 3))